Carson Wentz Player Prop Bets for NFL Week 9 | Indianapolis vs. New York 11/4/2021

 - Wentz has thrown for 1,926 yards (240.8 ypg) to lead Indianapolis, completing 62.2% of his passes and tossing 14 touchdown passes and three interceptions this season.

-- He's also chipped in on the ground, with 108 rushing yards (13.5 ypg) on 25 carries with one rushing touchdown.
+- He also has 108 rushing yards on 25 carries with one touchdown, averaging 13.5 yards per game.

-- The Colts have thrown the football in 56.5% of their plays from scrimmage this year while staying on the ground 43.5% of the time.
+- The Colts have called a pass in 56.5% of their plays from scrimmage this year while staying on the ground 43.5% of the time.
 This offensive attack ranks 11th in the NFL in points scored.

-- Wentz accounts for 39.0% of his team's red zone plays, with 32 of his 270 pass attempts coming from inside the opponent's 20-yard line.
+- Wentz has attempted 32 of his 270 passes in the red zone, accounting for 39.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wentz's matchup with the Jets.